-Are you self-employed and looking to borrow a loan with bad credit?
+Are you self-employed and looking to borrow loans with bad credit?
 Learn more.

-When you're self-employed, things like applying for a loan can be more challenging than they are for employees.
+When you’re self-employed, things like applying for a personal loan or any type of loan can be more challenging than they are for employees.
 Banks and other traditional lenders love the certainty of a stable employment contract.
-When you don't have that, they make you jump through a lot more hoops.
+When you don’t have that, they make you jump through a lot more hoops.

 How do you apply?